 - Check if it says connected or disconnected.
 If it says connected, congratulations, you’ve successfully installed MicroG.

-- Now all you need to do is reinstall your apps and you will start to see them appear under the Cloud Messaging menu, meaning that notifications are now working!
+- Now all you need to do is reinstall your apps, and you will start to see them appear under the Cloud Messaging menu, meaning that notifications are currently working!

-- Before leaving, don’t forget to check the end of the guide for a couple of useful notes.
+- Before leaving, don’t forget to check the end of the guide for a couple of valuable notes.